dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 * Advertisement creation:
   Users can create an advertisement for services for others to work on
 * Chat:
-  client and provider chat to discuss details and pricing
+  contractor and employer chat to discuss details and pricing
 *  Account System:
   Users can create accounts, so they can accept a service advertisement.
 User data must be stored alongside the posting data.
 * Swiping: